Home » Blog » Website Management » How to Enable WordPress Maintenance Mode on Your Website

 1. Install the WP Maintenance Mode Plugin

-While there are numerous plugins which offer this simple feature, the one that allows the utmost customization is WP Maintenance Mode.
+While there are numerous plugins that offer this simple feature, the one that allows the utmost customization in WP Maintenance Mode.

 I believe the plugin is so great because of a number of reasons.
-The most important ones being the fully customizable responsive design and the contact form.
+The most important ones are the fully customizable responsive design and the contact form.

 To install WP Maintenance mode, find out how to add a plugin to WordPress.
 Once the installation process is clear, you can go on to add and activate the plugin on your WordPress website.